- ACM publication policies

 ITiCSE reserves the right to reject any material that we find offensive or inappropriate, such as politically charged material, and will not refund any expenses incurred.

-Submission of a paper, panel, special session, workshop, poster, working group, birds-of-feather or anything else for presentation at a SIGCSE conference (SIGCSE, ITiCSE, ICER, CompEd) means that if the proposal is accepted at least one of the authors will register for the conference and attend the conference to present the proposal.
+Submission of a paper, panel, special session, workshop, poster, working group, birds-of-feather or anything else for presentation at an ACM SIGCSE conference (SIGCSE TS, ITiCSE, ICER, CompEd) means that if the proposal is accepted at least one of the authors will register for the conference and attend the conference to present the proposal.
 If drastic unforeseen circumstances prevent the presenting author from attending and presenting, it is his/her responsibility to arrange a qualified substitute presenter.
 If a substitution is necessary, the conference program committee chairs should be notified as early as possible with all pertinent details.
 At their discretion and dependent upon circumstances, the program chairs may elect to inform upcoming SIGCSE Conference Program Chairs about the substitution (or the failure to provide a substitute).
 This could jeopardize the acceptance of proposals from those involved in the upcoming conferences.
 In extreme cases, the SIGCSE Board may send a letter to the parent institution of a delinquent author expressing displeasure.

 During COVID-19, the board has allowed each conference to permit remote participation.
 The details for how that is implemented may vary by conference.
 Please consult the call for participation or the Authors page in each conference site to see further details.